-The exact reasons why opioids cause itching are unclear, but several theories exist.
-These include the action of opioids on mast cells and opioid receptors in the skin.
+The exact reasons opioids cause itching are unclear, but several theories exist.
+Possible causes of opioid itching include the action of opioids on mast cells and opioid receptors in the skin.

 Opioids are a class of drugs used to relieve moderate to severe pain.
 These medications include prescription drugs such as morphine and oxycodone and illegal drugs, including heroin.

 Opioids are often the go-to for acute or short-term moderate to severe pain treatment.
 However, side effects such as itching can limit their usefulness in clinical settings.

 This article discusses opioid itch, its treatment and management, and how people can seek support if they are experiencing opioid use disorder.